Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 What is an Estimated Action Rate?

 The estimated action rate is the attention that Instagram estimates that your ad should be getting.
-It compares your ad to similar ads, your industry, the audience and other factors.
-Only certain people at Facebook and Instagram know the exact algorithm.
+It compares your ad to similar ads, your industry, the audience, and other factors.
+Only certain people on Facebook and Instagram know the exact algorithm.